p162578-max/Data_Management_FinalReport/README.md

 </details>

+After querying relevant metrics and content on Hive, I combined the Zeppelin usage I learned in class and reproduced the query commands on Zeppelin.
+I used the JDBC interpreter configured on Zeppelin to connect to the Hive data warehouse.
+The specific code segment starts with %jdbc(hive) and queries 16 metrics related to players and teams.

 ### 4.5 Phase 5: Data Visualization

 Using Python (Matplotlib + Seaborn) connected to HiveServer2 via Impyla, **11 professional charts** were generated